Colleen A. Rivers

 Since completion of her term in the military she has worked her way down the East coast by first working at Christopher Newport University and then Virginia Wesleyan College as Assistant to and proctor for Professors in the departments assigned to her.
 She then relocated to Chesapeake, Virginia and took the position of Office Manager/Payroll Director for Hydro-Pure Water Treatment Systems until relocating once again to North Carolina.
 There she was the Office Manager of Onslow Memorial Park in Jacksonville, NC before her final relocation to Tallahassee, Florida.

 Her career as a paralegal began after arriving in Tallahassee, Florida where she first worked for a worker’s compensation attorney.
 After that position, she transitioned to a new firm where she worked primarily in family and criminal law.
 It was in this position that she discovered her interest in family law.
-In January 2013, Colleen began working at Thompson, Crawford & Smiley for Attorney Scott W. Smiley as his paralegal.
+In January 2013, Colleen began working at Thompson, Crawford, Brown & Smiley for Attorney Scott W. Smiley as his paralegal.
 It is here that she developed her niche working with families during some of their most difficult and trying times.

 A resident of Tallahassee, Colleen is not only the proud mother of a grown daughter and two stepsons, she is also an active member of Junior Women’s Club of Midtown (JWCM).
 Additionally, she regularly participates in the Breast Cancer Awareness, Aids Fundraising and St. Jude walk/runs.